 Use in Cancer

-Enfortumab vedotin-ejfv is approved to treat:
+Enfortumab vedotin-ejfv is approved to treat adults with:

 Enfortumab vedotin-ejfv is also being studied in the treatment of other types of cancer.